pbeens/Data-Dunkers/README.md

 # Data Dunkers - Using Basketball Stats to Learn Data Science

-*This repository has been extracted from my initial Data Analysis repository found [here](https://github.com/pbeens/Data-Analysis).
+*This repository has been extracted from my Data Analysis repository found [here](https://github.com/pbeens/Data-Analysis).
 If you are looking for previous content (such as presentations prior to December 2023), please visit that repository.*

 ## Credit